-This glossary contains all the commonly found poetic terms you expect to find in English poetry, plus some of the more obscure ones.
-Students, poets and interested readers of poetry should be able to find just what they're looking for.
+This glossary contains all the common poetic terms you expect to find in English poetry, plus some of the more obscure ones.
+Students, poets and interested readers of poetry should be able to find just what they're looking for here.

-As a poet and student of poetry I've longed for a glossary that has examples from poems.
-I could never find a suitable one so I created my own!
+As a poet and student of poetry, I've longed for a glossary with examples from poems.
+I could never find a suitable one, so I created my own!
 I hope you'll find it useful, handy and comprehensive.

 The list is alphabetical with examples, where appropriate, immediately below the entry.

 abecedarian - words in a poem arranged in alphabetical order a b c d e f and so on.